-The net loss for the year ended March 31, 2015 represented mainly the costs of QA/QC work on the Storø gold project, reverse acquisition costs of \$567,734 and most of the Phase 1 diamond drilling program which ended in April.
+The net loss for the year ended March 31, 2016 represented completion of the Phase 1 diamond drilling program as Storø and all of the Phase 2 drilling program.
+The prior year covered mainly the costs of QA/QC work on the Storø gold project, reverse acquisition costs of \$567,734 and most of the Phase 1 diamond drilling program.
 The net loss for the year ended March 31, 2014, consisted primarily of costs associated with establishing CMI and acquiring its exploration licence in Greenland.